An alternative to FTA’s Integrated Flight Deck Programme , is modular training.

 - All landing and touch & go fees, as per course syllabus

-Note: 1-hour test and test fee are not included
+The one hour test and test fees are not included.

 - EASA PPL or CPL with Night Rating